Mali president and prime minister freed by military after resigning | Law-Order

 The militants have used Mali as a base from which to launch attacks across the Sahel in recent years.
 The arid region south of the Sahara saw an eight-fold increase in deadly attacks from 2015 to 2020.
 Over 5 million people have been displaced.
 The EU military mission in Mali (EUTM), which briefly suspended its training program in 2020 in the aftermath of the August coup, said on Thursday that Malian soldiers will continue to receive training.

 "We are following the situation closely and are not taking any abrupt decision," Lieutenant-Colonel Pardo, the mission's spokesman, told Reuters.
-(Writing by Cooper Inveen; editing by Edward McAllister and Giles Elgood)
+(Writing by Cooper Inveen and Alessandra Prentice; editing by Edward McAllister, Giles Elgood and Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)